peternguyen10/Remote-Development-Environment-Templates/Java/Base/README.md

 ## Usage

 This template is open to anyone, from students who want to learn the Java programming language to development teams looking to streamline their development environment setup.
-Docker builds the entire environment within minutes, so there is no need to manually install anything.
-Simply deploy a container for each user and, when necessary, modify the config files and update the containers (advanced).
-There is no need to manually update each user's environment.
+Docker builds the entire environment within minutes, so there is no need to manually install and configure dependencies within the containerized workspace.
+Simply deploy a container for each user and, when necessary, modify the config files and update the each user's workspace (advanced).
+Updating the users' development environments is a simple process that involes modifying the dependencies specfied by the config files and rebuilding the container.

 ## Requirements